Cost

 - Platinum alloys used in jewellery are purer with a 95% platinum content

-- It is 30 times rarer and the annual mined output is a fraction that of gold
+- It is 30 times rarer and the annual mined output is a fraction that of gold and is mined in less than five countries worldwide.

 In summary, white gold is considered more 'investment-friendly' and ubiquitous.
 If it’s a bright shiny look that you are after and convenience is a consideration, I suggest going with white gold